tsjensen/fuse-core/README.md

 Big thank you, it looks awesome!

 However, the *Fuse Core* theme is a complete reimplementation, which makes it very different on the inside.
-There are many improvements big and small over front-cover, making *Fuse Core* a kind of "Front Cover 2.0" or "Front Cover Plus":
+There are many improvements big and small over front-cover, making *Fuse Core* a kind of "front-cover 2.0" or "front-cover Plus":

-- Ability to show "featured" links in a separate row of icons.
-Featured link icons optionally have captions and may point anywhere.
-They also have their own icons chosen from all of Font Awesome's solid icons.
+- Complete configuration via *_config.yml*, including order of links or adding of new links.
+- Ability to show extra HTML below the links, for any crisp statement that you deem necessary to add.
 - Use of Bootstrap for responsive design.
 This gives us supreme browser compatibility and ease of maintenance, because a myriad of problems are already handled by the folks at Bootstrap.
-- Up-to-date libraries, especially Font Awesome 5.
+- Up-to-date libraries, especially Font Awesome&nbsp;5.
 - Support for [Google Analytics ](https://analytics.google.com/analytics/web/), including some legal details such as IP anonymization and cookie consent popup (all optional).
 - Search engine control via configurable meta tags